DennisCorvers/UnityNet/README.md

 **Disposed should be called on both types when they are no longer needed**.
 It is adviced to create and dispose packets in the same location, as to not cause memory leaks.

 UnityNet offers the following:
-- TcpListener and TcpClient to establish client-server communication.
+- TcpListener and TcpSocket to establish client-server communication.
 - Packet reassembly.
 - NetPacket with build-in serialization and bound checking.
 - NetPacket with various compression algorithms and string encodings.